Jarvl/Network-Status-Page/README.md

 ###Additional Notes

 This fork of Network-Status-Page is an adaptation for Linux (specifically Ubuntu).
-I also removed all of the code that uses pfSense, as well as OS X specific code.
-Feel free to clone if you're using Linux!
+I've removed all of the pfSense and OS X specific code, as well as support for Plex (never use it, didn't work the way I wanted it to).
+Feel free to contribute!
 Huge thanks to [d4rk22][d4rk22] for making this awesome application.

 [d4rk22]: https://github.com/d4rk22